 Podiatric medical schools highly consider your cumulative GPA as well as your prerequisite science GPA, so it's important for you to maintain a competitive GPA.
-The average cumulative GPA for accepted podiatry students is a 3.3 with an average science GPA of 3.2.
+The average cumulative GPA for accepted podiatry students is a 3.3.

 Apart from your pre-requisites and MCAT Score, most podiatric medical schools require letters of recommendation, a written personal statement or essay, and if selected, an in-person interview.

 In addition, most schools want applicants to have clinical shadowing and/or volunteer experience.
 Clinical experience is a big factor that weighs heavily in admissions decisions.
 Explore more information on Podiatric Medical School Admissions Requirements and the Podiatric Medical College Information Book.

 The professional association for podiatric medical schools is the American Association of Colleges of Podiatric Medicine (AACPM).

 Most schools go through a centralized application called the American Association of Colleges of Podiatric Medicine Application Service (AACPMAS).
 Applications open in August, with deadlines ranging from April through June.